Volkswagen Passat: Facelift (North America, 2019)

 A revised Passat for the North American market was released in 2019 as a 2020 model.
 The 2020 Volkswagen Passat NMS featured revised styling and added standard safety and technology features, which include a suite of standard driver assistance technologies and a 6.33-inch glass-covered touchscreen infotainment system with next-generation VW CarNet 4G LTE in-vehicle telematics.
-The 2019 features a carryover 174-horsepower, 2.0-litre TSI I4 petrol engine and six-speed automatic transmission.
+The 2019 model features a carryover 174-horsepower, 2.0-litre TSI I4 petrol engine and six-speed automatic transmission.
 Following the 2022 model year, Volkswagen discontinued the Passat in North America due to slow sales.